CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t02_accessing_and_navigating_cyclone.md

 ##### 1. Start the SSH Agent

-Open PowerShell as Administrator.
-Then check if the SSH agent service is running:
+<div style="text-align: justify;">Open PowerShell as Administrator.
+Then check if the SSH agent service is running:</div>

 ```bash
 Get-Service ssh-agent
 ```

-If the service is stopped, enable and start it:
+<div style="text-align: justify;">If the service is stopped, enable and start it:</div>

 ```bash
 # Set the service to manual startup